How to Create a Spreadsheet in Excel

 How to Create a Project Tracker Spreadsheet in Smartsheet

-Now that you know about all the tools in Smartsheet, practice making your own project tracker spreadsheet from scratch.
+You can practice making your own project tracker spreadsheet from scratch in Smartsheet.
 This guide will cover basics and many of the app’s unique features to quickly produce a powerful, collaborative spreadsheet.

 Step 1: Create a New Sheet and Name It